-Options

-The options menu consists of several non-crucial settings.
-You can change the PI+ color scheme, select an alternative tile navigation design, decide whether exported files should automatically open, allow for PI+ to use the Internet to retrieve OpenStreetMaps data, supply a sound file for use as an indicator alert that PI+ has finished running a forecast, and select from several alternative industry labelling forms that include NAICS codes.

-Map Colors

-The map colors interface allows for selecting what colors the map should use when it displays results.
-To select your preferred color option, choose it from the gallery and click the "Save as Default" button.
-Custom colors ranges can be created by using the "Add New" button.
-Three-color ranges are offered for ease of viewing both positive and negative results on the same map while two-color ranges work better for black-and-white printing.

-Figure 7: Map Colors

-Chart Colors

-Similarly to map colors, the Chart Colors Selection screen allows for selecting the default palette to be used by the charts on the results.
+Figure 17: Map Colors Chart Colors Similar to map colors, the Chart Colors Selection screen allows for selecting the default palette to be used by the charts on the results.
 It also includes a tool for creating custom color palettes.
 Colors can be selected to add to a palette using a color selector tool or by entering RGB or HEX codes.

-Year Selection

-The Year Selection screen is used to build lists of years for use on the results.
+Year Selection The Year Selection screen is used to build lists of years for use on the results.
 Saved year lists that you create can later be applied to result visualizations such that only the years included in the list are shown.
 This feature is useful if you are only interested in viewing certain years of results and would prefer to have a saved list rather than filtering the years shown by visualizations manually.

-Import Manager

-Use the Import Manager to import settings and preferences from other REMI models installed on your computer.
-Select from a list of installed models and use the viewer below it to see what user settings from that model are available for import.
-If a tab is disabled, that means that there are no user settings from that model available for import.
+Import Manager Use the Import Manager to import settings and preferences from other REMI models installed on your computer.
+On Tab 1, choose a source for importing settings.
+Select from a list of installed models or import from a REMI Settings File(.rsf).
+If you choose to import from a REMI Settings File you will need to then click the Select File to Import button and choose the .rsf file to import.
+Once a source has been selected, Tab 2 will display the available setting that can be imported from that source.
+Clicking a tile will take you to Tab 3 where you can choose which settings items to import.
 Certain settings may require additional settings to be imported to work properly, such as importing a favorite result table with custom result variables.
 The favorite result will not display the custom result if it is not also imported.

-Figure 8: Import Manager

-Aggregation Manager

-Aggregations are groupings of details including regions, industries, commodities, occupations, and ages.
+Figure 18: Import Manager To export the current model settings click the Export Current Settings button under the Import from a REMI Settings File (.rsf).
+This file can then be shared with other users and assistants or be used transfer settings between computers.
+Aggregation Manager Aggregations are groupings of details including regions, industries, commodities, occupations, and ages.
 They have been thoroughly integrated into the model with respect to both policy variable creation and the results.
 Aggregations save time when you are interested in only certain details or when you would like to define your own customized structuring of all the details.
 The Aggregation Manager allows you to create aggregations for each of the five supported detail types.
 Aggregations that you import from other models using the Import Manager appear here.